 The East Texas Food Bank’s Nutrition Education program offers nutrition education classes and information to low-income community members by partnering with community organizations and social service agencies serving limited- resource clients.
 Classes are based on the USDA Guidelines and teach participants about eating nutritiously, shopping on a budget, food safety, cooking, meal planning, eating out, exercise, weight control, and disease prevention.

 A six-lesson course, instructed once per week for six weeks, focusing on preparation and shopping for healthy meals on a limited budget.

 The East Texas Food Bank schedules Nutrition Education throughout the year at schools, agencies and other locations.

-Say goodbye to MyPyramid and hello to MyPlate.
-Get information on how to build a healthier diet, tools for assessment and much more.
+Get information on how to build a healthier diet, tools for assessment and much more with these MyPlate resources.

 Search a database of recipes submitted by nutrition educators in the SNAP (Supplemental Nutrition Assistance Program) and other health professionals/organizations.

 Eating healthy doesn't have to be hard or cost a lot of money.
 A little bit of planning for the week ahead can help your family eat fresh healthy foods on your budget.
 Find great tips and recipes from YourTexasBenefits.com